Kerala backwaters: Kozhikode

-Kozhikode (also known as Calicut) has backwaters which are largely unexplored by tourist hordes.
+Kozhikode has backwaters which are largely unexplored by tourist hordes.
 Elathur, the Canoly Canal and the Kallayi River are favourite haunts for boating and cruising.
 Korapuzha, the venue of the Korapuzha Jalotsavam, is a popular water sports destination.

 Malappuram

 The coastal region of Malappuram contains the backwaters like Biyyam, Manoor, Veliyankode, Kodinhi, etc. Biyyam backwater which lies south of Bharathappuzha river (which is also the second longest river of Kerala) is the largest among them.
 Biyyam backwater and Conolly Canal together empties into Arabian Sea near Puthuponnani promontory.